faircloth-lab/phyluce/docs/index.rst

 --------------

 phyluce_ is open-source (see :ref:`License`) and we welcome contributions from anyone who is interested.
 Please make a pull request on github_.
-The issue tracker for phyluce_ is also `available on github <https://github.com/faircloth- lab/phyluce/issues>`_.

 Issues
 ------
+The issue tracker for phyluce_ is `available on github <https://github.com/faircloth-lab/phyluce/issues>`_.
 If you have an issue, please ensure that you are experiencing this issue on a supported OS (see :ref:`Installation`) using the conda_ installation of phyluce_.
-If possible, please submit a test case demonstrating the issue and indicate which platform, git checkout, and phyluce version you are using.
+When submitting issues, please include a test case demonstrating the issue and indicate which operating system and phyluce version you are using.

 Guide